Leftyshields/yaml-json-service/README.md

 - Preserves original YAML structure when editing values
 - Correctly handles nested object structures and value fields
 - Real-time JSON preview of the current configuration
+- **NEW: Passpoint Profile Converter tool for importing .mobileconfig and .xml files**

 ## Setup